Years ago when TV screens were made of glass, it was easy to clean a TV screen with simple glass cleaner (like Windex) and a couple of paper towels.

 Compressed air works wonders at dislodging food particles, pet hair, and other stuff from between the keys of your keyboard too!

-More Tips For Cleaning TV & Computer Screens
+More Tips For Cleaning TV & LCD Screens

 - How To Clean A Laptop Keyboard